Birrellc/project-eternity-ms2/assets/docs/testing.md

 which I also resorted to the use of [Stack Overflow](https://stackoverflow.com/) to fix which lead to me correcting my code [Here](https://stackoverflow.com/a/64688795/14580125) credit has been given on that line of code.
 [JSHINT WARNING IMAGE](../images/testing-images/jshint.png)

+- Validation - 16/11/2020 - Semi colons missing in color-scheme.js file have now been added.

 #### NAVIGATION